-This postgraduate radiography course at Birmingham City University has been designed to help you realise your full potential and succeed in becoming a truly expert practitioner.
+This postgraduate radiography course has been designed to help you realise your full potential and succeed in becoming a truly expert practitioner.
+You will develop the skills needed to meet the ever-changing needs of this fast-developing sector, whilst ensuring that the patient remains core to everything you do.

 You will become a ‘champion’ in your area and be seen as a role model of advanced practice and professional development within your field of practice and study, inspiring other colleagues who wish to advance their knowledge and skills.

-You will gain a conceptual understanding of advances within radiography and radiotherapy and in doing so meet the needs of modern, effective and patient-centred clinical care, consistent with the highest public and peer expectations of advanced practice.
+You will also gain a conceptual understanding of advances within radiography and radiotherapy and in doing so meet the needs of modern, effective and patient-centred clinical care, consistent with the highest public and peer expectations of advanced practice.

 You may be able to take advantage of the government’s plans to make loans of up to £10,280 available for postgraduate study.

 You should have completed a BSc (Hons) in Diagnostic/Therapeutic Radiography (minimum of 2.2) or equivalent qualification e.g. a Diploma of the College of Radiographers or a professional qualification related to your profession and be registered with the NMC or HCPC.

 You should be currently practising, and have at least two years’ post-qualification experience as a radiographer if you wish to undertake a reporting pathway.

 If you apply for any of the reporting modules below you must also have a clinical supervisor within your own department who is willing to support you through the course, together with wrtitten approval from the Trust or hospital employing you for clinical practice.

 If your first degree or equivalent qualification was not studied in the UK or you are applying from abroad where English is not your first language you will need to submit evidence of your IELTS score.
 This score will need to be a minimum of 6.0 with a minimum of 6.0 in all categories.